 Do you consider your business to be an authority on a niche market?
 Do you employ specialists and experts in certain fields?
 Then it’s time for your company to be the HARO!
-(Yes, you read that correctly.)
+(Yes, you read that correct.)

 Help a Reporter Out, a.k.a.
 HARO, is an online media service that connects journalists with sources.
 In a nutshell, it allows journalists and bloggers to pitch directly to an experienced source so that they can invest more time in writing and less time in searching for sources for their articles.